Straight-four engine: Usage in motorcycles

 Belgian arms manufacturer FN Herstal, which had been making motorcycles since 1901, began producing the first motorcycles with inline-fours in 1905.
 The FN Four had its engine mounted upright with the crankshaft longitudinal.
 Other manufacturers that used this layout included Pierce, Henderson, Ace, Cleveland, and Indian in the United States, Nimbus in Denmark, Windhoff in Germany, and Wilkinson in the United Kingdom.

 The first across-the-frame 4-cylinder motorcycle was the 1939 racer Gilera 500 Rondine, it also had double-over-head camshafts, forced-inducting supercharger and was liquid-cooled.
 Modern inline-four motorcycle engines first became popular with Honda's SOHC CB750 introduced in 1969, and others followed in the 1970s.
 Since then, the inline-four has become one of the most common engine configurations in street bikes.
 Outside of the cruiser category, the inline-four is the most common configuration because of its relatively high performance-to-cost ratio.
 All major Japanese motorcycle manufacturers offer motorcycles with inline-four engines, as do MV Agusta and BMW.
 BMW's earlier inline-four motorcycles were mounted horizontally along the frame, but all current four-cylinder BMW motorcycles have transverse engines.
 The modern Triumph company has offered inline-four-powered motorcycles, though they were discontinued in favour of triples.

 The 2009 Yamaha R1 has an inline-four engine that does not fire at even intervals of 180°.
 Instead, it uses a crossplane crankshaft that prevents the pistons from simultaneously reaching top dead centre.
 This results in better secondary balance, which is particularly beneficial in the higher rpm range, and "big-bang firing order" theory says the irregular delivery of torque to the rear tire makes sliding in the corners at racing speeds easier to control.

 Inline-four engines are also used in MotoGP by the Suzuki (since 2015) and Yamaha (since 2002) teams.
 In 2010, when the four-stroke Moto2 class was introduced, the engines for the class were a 600 cc inline-four engine made by Honda based on the CBR600RR with a maximum power output of 110 kW.
 Starting in 2019, the engines were replaced by a Triumph 765 cc triple engine.

+Usage in light and medium duty commercial vehicles

+Inline-four engines are also used in light duty commercial vehicles such as Karsan Jest and Mercedes-Benz Sprinter.